 The top three nations in the WPRS at the time the Local Regulations are approved shall be designated to pay their entry fees to the FAI and this will be held as a deposit.
-If the event is deemed successful then the Sanction Fee is paid from these funds and the remaining moneys are paid to the organiser.
+If the event is deemed successful then the Sanction Fee is paid from these funds and the remaining monies are paid to the Competition Organiser.

-Those Countries which will pay their entry fees directly to FAI will be announced in the CIVL approved local regulations for the event.
+Those countries which will pay their entry fees directly to FAI will be announced in the CIVL approved Local Regulations for the event.
 Any unpaid sanction fees, FAI officials' expenses and any performance financial penalties may be deducted from these entry fees.

-7.2 2nd Category Events
+6.2 2nd Category Events

-The fee for any 2nd category event is the equivalent of the single entry fee (the pilot-participation fee, inclusive of such compulsory 'extras' such as lift-passes, etc., but exclusive of accommodation).
-The fee is payable in Swiss Francs and shall be a minimum of €20 to cover administrative costs.
-If an organiser of a 2nd category event is found not to have checked each competitor's FAI Sporting Licence a warning letter will be sent by CIVL to the NAC for the first offence and for any subsequent offences a financial penalty will be imposed; this will be that the sanction fee will be doubles for the next sanction application from that country.
+The sanction fee for any 2nd category event is the equivalent of the single entry fee (the pilot-participation fee, inclusive of such compulsory 'extras' such as lift-passes, etc., but exclusive of accommodation).
+The sanction fee is payable in euros and shall be a minimum of €20 to ∞ver administrative costs.
+If an organiser of a 2nd Category Event is found not to have checked each competitor's FAI Sporting Licence a warning letter will be sent by CIVL to the NAC for the first offence and for any subsequent offences a financial penalty will be imposed; this will be that the sanction fee will be doubles for the next sanction application from that country.

-7.3 Payment of Fees
+6.3 Payment of Fees